Our school is:

 Specialist support

-Additional support is provided to identified pupils so all children can access and fulfil their potential.
-Support may be given to support pupils with special educational needs, to pupils who speak English as an additional language or to extend those with a specific gift or talent.
+Additional support is provided to identified pupils so all children can access the curriculum and fulfil their potential.
+Support may be given to assist pupils with special educational needs, to pupils who speak English as an additional language or to extend those with a specific gift or talent.

-We provide a varied menu of activities to support and enrich learning; these include breakfast club, a wide range of lunchtime clubs, after school clubs and sports tournaments and competitions.
+We provide a varied menu of activities to support and enrich learning; these include breakfast club, after-school clubs, holiday clubs sports tournaments and competitions.